andy-guttridge/tribehub_drf/README.md

 ### Unresolved bugs

 - The `perform_create` method of the `ListCreate` generic view is overriden in `contacts/views.py`.
-Django does not seem to respond to custom permission classes when this method is overriden, meaning that unauthorised users (i.e. authenticated users without tribe admin status) were able to create new contacts.
+Django does not seem to respond to custom permission classes in this circumstance, meaning that unauthorised users (i.e. authenticated users without tribe admin status) were able to create new contacts.
 Print statements at various points in the code were used to verify that the relevant custom permission classes were being invoked and returning the correct values, and it remains uncertain whether this issue is due to a bug in Django Rest Framework or in this project.

     The issue was overcome by manually checking the status of the user within the `perform_create` method, but given more time it would be desirable to look into this further and revert to correct use of permission classes here if possible.

 ## Deployment